 - Encourage empathy and affirm courage, through a story of Harriet Tubman and the Underground Railroad

-- Introduce the concept of a "bystander" and demonstrate that a bystander can choose to get involved when something is wrong
+- Introduce the concept of a "bystander" and the choice to get involved when something is wrong

 - Empower children to act as agents of justice and kindness